seanpmaxwell/jet-validators/README.md

 - testOptionalObjectArray
 - testNullableObjectArray
 - testNullishObjectArray
+- `loose` Extra properties will not be purged or raise errors.
+- looseTestObject
+- looseTestOptionalObject
+- looseTestNullableObject
+- looseTestNullishObject
+- looseTestObjectArray
+- looseTestOptionalObjectArray
+- looseTestNullableObjectArray
+- looseTestNullishObjectArray,
+- `strict` Extra properties will be purged and raise errors.
+- strictTestObject
+- strictTestOptionalObject
+- strictTestNullableObject
+- strictTestNullishObject
+- strictTestObjectArray
+- strictTestOptionalObjectArray
+- strictTestNullableObjectArray
+- strictTestNullishObjectArray

 `testObject` is nearly identical to `parseObject` (it actually calls `parseObject` under-the-hood) but returns a type-predicate instead of the argument passed.
 Transformed values and purging non-schema keys will still happen as well:
 ```typescript